 If your horse does not have access to pasture, then what?

-What if your horse doesn't have access to pasture?
 In the Netherlands, space is limited.
 Therefore, it is not always possible to provide your horse with pasture access.
 How do you deal with this?
-What should you keep in mind when your horse doesn't have pasture access?
+What should you keep in mind when your horse doesn't have pasture access?*.
 In the wild, a horse spends many hours and kilometers per day foraging for food alongside herd mates.
 Even our modern horses are still designed for this "grazing-walking" lifestyle.
-To keep your horse healthy, you want t...
+To keep your horse healthy, you want to mimic this way of life as much as possible, even if it requires some creativity.
+Free movement and social interaction Free movement is essential for the physical and mental well-being of your horse.
+The joints, tendons, ligaments, and muscles of horses stay in better...

 Feeding